 The treatment may include one or more of the following.
 Patients may also have to try the different options available to see which one or combination works best in controlling the pain and inflammation.

 - Painkillers – Since ache is chronic and experienced on a regular basis, taking the suitable medications can help.
-Tramadol is among the top prescribed drugs for Fibromyalgia as it can be taken safely with lower risk of addiction when the drug is taken for a long time.
+Tramadol is among the top prescribed drugs for Fibromyalgia as it can be taken safely with a lower risk of addiction when the drug is taken for a long time.
 The painkillers prescribed may also be that which can reduce inflammation and induce better sleep.

 - Other drugs – Other drugs that are not actually painkillers may also be used in fibromyalgia patients.
 Antidepressants and anticonvulsants can help to relax the muscles and ease fatigue.